The DRESS Equation¶

 Definition¶

-For each edge \((u, v) \in E\), define the closed neighbourhood \(N[u] = N(u) \cup \{u\}\), where the self-loop carries combined weight \(\bar{w}_{uu} = 2\) and similarity \(d_{uu} = 2\).
+For each edge \((u, v) \in E\), define the closed neighborhood \(N[u] = N(u) \cup \{u\}\), where the self-loop carries combined weight \(\bar{w}_{uu} = 2\) and similarity \(d_{uu} = 2\).

-where the node norm is:
+where the vertex norm is:

 Convergence¶